 There is such a thing as a Friday feeling – as traditionally, the end of the working week means two days of relaxation ahead.
 In the US, this is known as the TGIF feeling, which otherwise stands for Thank God It’s Friday.
 90s TV chat show TFI Friday used a similar phrase, but one that’s much too crude for this fact file!

-Do you have any interesting or fun facts about Fridays that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Fridays?
+Share them in the comments below!